Home

 Defining Our Terms

 In our day, the term anti is generally understood to mean, 'to oppose,' or to be 'against' something or someone.
-But the Greek word [anti] in scripture also denotes something that is 'in place of' another thing.
-Of course it can rightly understood to mean in "opposition against" something because by implication a substitute is in opposition to the true, and it is often used in that context.
-In this way Antichrist is a counterfeit set 'against' the true Christ.
-Fir example, if we have something "in place of" the truth, it is a lie.
+But the Greek word [anti] that is used in Scripture also denotes something that is "in place of" another thing.
+Of course it can rightly be understood to mean in "opposition against" something because (by implication) one in opposition can be an alternative to the true, and [anti] is often used in that context.
+In this way Antichrist is a counterfeit set 'against' or in place of the true Christ.
+For example, if we have something "in place of" the truth, it is a lie.
 Therefore those who believe in telling the truth, are anti or in opposition to lies.
-Or again, that which is "in place of" or a "substitute" for justice would be injustice.
+Or again, that which is "in place of" or a "substitute" for justice, would be an injustice.
 Therefore those who substitute injustice for justice are 'anti' or in opposition to justice.
-This is how this Greek word 'by extension' means opposition.
-But its root meaning is something 'in place of' or as a substitute.
-This word as applied to Christ is more fully defining a substitute Christ, or that which is 'instead of' Christ.
-Therefore it is a synonym for "false Christ" or "pseudoChrist."
-That which is set opposed to the true Christ.
-Those with the spirit of Antichrist are those who come with the spirit of Satan to worship the false Christ "in place of" Christ.
-And of course, this by definition is that in opposition to Christ.
-Because no false or substitute Christ can be 'for' Christ.
-False Christs and Antichrists are terms which can be used synonymously.
-They represent the spirit Satan in men who worship a pseudo Christ.
-Let us first briefly examine this Greek word [anti] more carefully to see how God uses it elsewhere in scripture, that we broaden our understanding of it as the designation of a substitution.
-Here are a few passages that show this explicitly.
+This is how this Greek word "by extension" means opposition.
+But its root meaning is to be "in place of" or as a substitute.
+This word, as applied to Christ, is more perfectly defining a substitute or "false" Christ, or literally that which is 'instead of' Christ.
+Therefore it is a synonym for a false or pseudo Christ.
+Those who are opposed to the true Christ.
+Thus those with the spirit of Antichrist are those lawless individuals who come in the spirit of Satan and consequently worship a false Christ "in place of" the true.
+Of course, by definition this makes them a AntiChrist.
+Because no false or substitute Christ can be for Christ.
+False Christs and Antichrists are terms that can be used synonymously to mean individuals who are in opposition to Christ, while professing they are of Christ.
+They represent the spirit of disobedience in men that move them to serve the pseudo Christ.
+Let us first briefly examine this Greek word [anti] more carefully to see how God uses it elsewhere in scripture, so that we broaden our understanding of it.
+Here are a few passages where the word [anti] is used and that further show this definition explicitly.

 Matthew 20:28